-- a decrease of \$4.5 million in non-cash stock-based compensation expense.
-There was no non-cash stock-based compensation expense recognized related to the achievement of performance-based vesting criteria during the three months ended March 31, 2020.
-The amount of non-cash stock-based compensation expense related to the achievement of performance-based vesting criteria was \$5.7 million during the three months ended March 31, 2019; and - of a decrease of \$7.3 million in professional fees, primarily due to costs incurred in the three months ended March 31, 2019, related to preparations for the commercial launch of ZULRESSO in the U.S., which commenced on June 24, 2019.
+- a decrease of \$44.5 million in personnel-related costs, mainly as a result of the termination of employees in the restructuring; - a decrease of \$29.8 million in non-cash stock-based compensation expense.
+There was no non-cash stock-based compensation expense recognized related to the achievement of performance-based vesting criteria during the nine months ended September 30, 2020.
+The amount of non-cash stock-based compensation expense related to the achievement of performance-based vesting criteria was \$13.2 million during the nine months ended September 30, 2019.
+The remainder of the decrease is primarily from the impact of the cancellation of option grants that had been made to terminated employees, including those terminated in the restructuring; - a decrease of \$29.6 million in professional fees, primarily due to costs incurred in the nine months ended September 30, 2019, related to preparations for the commercial launch of ZULRESSO in the U.S., which commenced on June 24, 2019 and the impact of the restructuring on our spending for commercial activities; and - a decrease of \$13.4 million in other costs, primarily due to the impact of the restructuring and the impact of the COVID-19 pandemic resulting in our employees working remotely and a reduction in business travel.